Regulated Canadian Immigration Consultants (RCIC)

 What are Regulated Canadian Immigration Consultants?

 Citizenship and Immigration Canada has identified through manuals and legislation those allowed to act as a representative to individuals dealing with the department.
-These people are immigration consultants.
+These people are authorized consultants allowed to assist with immigration matters.
 Other than immigration lawyers, only a select group of registered individuals in Canada and abroad may act on behalf of an applicant with Citizenship and Immigration Canada.

 Who Is Authorized To Help With Canadian Immigration Matters

 Canadian law limits who can help people with their Canadian immigration matters.
 These individuals are listed on the Citizenship and Immigration Canada website as:

 Only some people can charge a fee or receive any other type of payment to represent or advise you on a Canadian immigration or citizenship proceeding or application.
 These are:

 - lawyers and paralegals who are members in good standing of a Canadian provincial or territorial law society,

 - notaries who are members in good standing of the Chambre des notaires du Québec and